Mjz86/String/README.md

 8. is a template pram,  the types are always different, so much workaround for nonexistent problems ( a memory resource handle throwing exception on move or copy ) .
 9. the Allocator type ( template pram) has unpredictable size.
 10. compiler cannot Optimize  try and catch away, because they rely on the stack unwinder , but nullptr checks are easy.

+*  all of the above are not present in my allocator.

 # Value Semantics